dvijaymanohar/Lift-Generation-Model/README.md

 This solution describes a C model for the lift generation of an airfoil using Bernoulli's equation.

 The Bernoulli equation has been used to create a simple model of lift generation of an airfoil as a function of the airfoil’s geometry, the pressure, density, and velocity of fluid around the airfoil, and other parameters such as elevation.

-This model implemented as a C program.
-Other parameters included are the wind speed as calculated by a Pitot tube, ambient temperature, humidity, and elevation to determine the value of air density at a given elevation.
+Other parameters included are the wind speed as calculated by a Pitot tube, ambient temperature, humidity, and elevation to determine the value of air density at the given elevation.

-The C-based model has been tested on the Signaloid Cloud Developer Platform.
+This C language based model has been tested on the Signaloid Cloud Developer Platform.
 This model uses the LibUncertain API to allow the model to interact with the uncertainty-tracking Signaloid C0 processor to inject distributions for those model parameters which are uncertain.

 Refer to the below section for a quick reference to Bernoulli's equation.